Who: Rising 10th and 11th graders

 Frequently Asked Questions

-There is no extra cost for the journeys!
+There is no extra cost for the journey!
 The cost is built into your camp tuition.

 Camp will partner with you to get all of the right materials you need for the Forest Journey.
 We ask that you bring a pair of sturdy hiking shoes and a sleeping bag to camp with you, and you are encourage to bring a hiking backpack that fits you but it is not required- camp can loan you a pack if you need.
 We will also provide tents, sleeping pads, cooking stoves, and other necessary supplies for the trip.